 Our favorite rides include the alpine coaster, laser tag.
 We always end with a short film at the 4D motion theater.

-Cave Tours at the Glenwood Caverns Adventure Park
+Cave Tours at Glenwood Adventure Park

 Although the rides were probably the highlight for the group of girls we took, the cave tours are a must.
 Discovered in the 1950’s the caves weren’t accessible except to a few hardy cavers.
 Cavers had to be willing to crawl and wiggle through tiny spaces to see the caves.